Joseph B. Keeler

-Joseph Brigham Keeler (September 8, 1855 – December 21, 1935) was a teacher and administrator at Brigham Young Academy (BYA) and then Brigham Young University (BYU).
-He was for a time a counselor to George H. Brimhall when the school had a presidency similar to other LDS Church Presidencies (see for example First Presidency with a president and two counselors.
+Joseph Brigham Keeler (September 8, 1855 – December 21, 1935) was an American teacher and administrator at Brigham Young Academy (BYA) and then Brigham Young University (BYU).
+He was for a time a counselor to George H. Brimhall when the school had a presidency similar to other LDS Church Presidencies (see for example First Presidency with a president and two counselors).

 Early life

 Keeler was born in Salt Lake City, to the stonemason Daniel Keeler.
 The elder Keeler had been born in New Jersey and worked as a stonemason in New York City and Philadelphia.
 After he came to Nauvoo in 1840 he was a stone Mason for the Nauvoo Temple.

 When Joseph was two his family moved to Provo to avoid the anticipated destruction of Salt Lake by Johnston's Army.
 When a peace was negotiated most people returned north but the Keelers remained in Provo.
 Joseph initially followed the building trade as did his father.
 He assisted in building the Old Provo Tabernacle and in 1874-1875 was sent as a missionary to assist in building the St. George Temple.
 In 1873-1874 Keeler had been a student at the Timpanogos Branch of the University of Deseret (headed by William Dusenberry and Warren Dusenberry).

 Keeler was one of the original students at the BYA when it opened in 1875.
 He graduated from BYA in 1880 and then became editor of the Provo Enquirer.
 He held this position for less than a year and then served for two years as a missionary in the Southern States Mission of the LDS Church.